cresset-template/cresset/README.md

 1. **PyCharm** (Professional only): Docker Compose is available natively as a Python interpreter.
 See [tutorial](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#summary) for details.
-Note that PyCharm Professional is available at no cost to anyone with a valid university e-mail address.
+Note that PyCharm Professional is available free of charge to anyone with a valid university e-mail address.

 3. **VSCode**: Install the Remote Development extension pack.
 See [tutorial](https://code.visualstudio.com/docs/remote/containers-tutorial) for details.